nous-clawds4/tapestry-cli/docs/node-types/README.md

 This directory documents the canonical JSON structure for each node type in the tapestry concept graph.

+## Graphs

+A concept graph is a graph database imbued with a handful of principles that supply it with additional structure.
+As per standard definitions, **graphs** are a collection of **nodes** plus a collection of **relationships** that connect them.

+Every node in the concept graph represents some piece of information.
+That piece of information may be stored inside the graph database, externally, or both.
+In principle, there is no restriction on the size, the data format (json, jpeg, etc), or the physical manifestation (digital electronic file, piece of paper, batch of neurons) of any given node.

 ## The Word System

-Every node in the concept graph is a **word**.
-Each word's JSON follows a layered structure where top-level keys correspond to the node's types:
+We concern ourselves primarily with nodes that represent data files structered as JSON.
+Every such node is called a **word**.
+Every word is categorized into one or more **word types**, as presened below.
+Each word's JSON follows a layered structure where top-level keys correspond to the type(s) of the word:

 - **`word`** — universal metadata present on every node (identity, slug, description, type list)
 - **Type-specific sections** — one key per word type the node belongs to (e.g., `property`, `primaryProperty`, `classThreadHeader`)